Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions: Environment Details

 \subsection{Continuous Control}

-MuJoCo \citep{todorov2012mujoco} is a physics engine that provides a suite of standard reinforcement learning tasks with continuous action spaces, commonly used for benchmarking continuous control algorithms.
-We briefly describe some of these tasks below:
+The MuJoCo \citep{todorov2012mujoco} benchmarking tasks are a set of standard reinforcement learning environments provided by the MuJoCo physics engine. elow is a brief description of some of the commonly used MuJoCo benchmarking tasks:

-\textbf{Hopper}: The agent controls a one-legged robot that must learn to hop forward while maintaining balance.
-The objective is to maximize forward velocity without falling.
+\textbf{Hopper}: In the Hopper task, you control a one-legged robot that must learn to hop forward while maintaining balance.
+The agent needs to find an optimal hopping strategy to maximize forward progress.

-\textbf{Walker2d}: The agent controls a two-legged bipedal robot that must learn to walk forward efficiently while maintaining balance.
-The goal is to achieve stable locomotion at high speeds.
+\textbf{Walker2d}: This task features a two-legged robot that must learn to walk forward.
+Similar to the Hopper, the agent must maintain balance while moving efficiently.

-\textbf{HalfCheetah}: The agent controls a planar, cheetah-like robot with multiple joints in a 2D environment.
-The task requires learning a coordinated gait to propel the robot forward as quickly as possible.
+\textbf{HalfCheetah}: The HalfCheetah task involves a four-legged cheetah-like robot.
+The objective is for the robot to learn a coordinated gait that allows it to move forward as rapidly as possible.

-\textbf{Ant}: The agent controls a four-legged, ant-like robot with multiple degrees of freedom.
-The challenge is to learn to walk and navigate efficiently while maximizing forward progress.
+\textbf{Ant}: In the Ant task, you control a four-legged ant-like robot.
+The challenge is for the robot to learn to walk and navigate efficiently through its environment.